 Now we are in the realm of the professional athlete with these solid, well-crafted, leather karate gloves from Hayabusa.
 We’ve included these here by way of contrast to the cheapest option, just so that you can see how wide the range of kids’ karate gloves available really is.

 These are the deluxe model, and might suit someone who’s already quite serious about their karate game.
 This is a 7 oz glove with a pre-formed curve to reduce hand fatigue, and comes with fully-adjustable velcro wrist wraps for secure fastening.
 The padding and protection in a pair of gloves like this comes from high-density padded foam for maximum impact absorption.

 Unlike many of the cheaper brands, this particular mitt is much less likely to crack or tear, which gives some indication of the quality – which obviously comes at a price.

-So which pair of kids’ karate mitts gives the best ‘bang for buck’?
+So which pair of kids’ karate gloves gives the best ‘bang for buck’?

 This would obviously have to depend largely on what level of practice the child is at and what level of commitment they are currently demonstrating towards their training.

-The Pro Force gloves are okay for light or limited contact but to my mind they won’t stand up to any real wear & tear for too long, which is why simply buying the first or cheapest pair of karate mitts that you lay eyes on is not always going to be the best option for your kids long-term.
+The Pro Force gloves are okay for light or limited contact but to my mind, they won’t stand up to any real wear & tear for too long, which is why simply buying the first or cheapest pair of karate gloves that you lay eyes on is not always going to be the best option for your kids long-term.